Amir-Helali/Txt2StaticHtml/README.md

 ## Options & Usage

-- Convert a single file or text files in a directory to html: `By default the ouput directory containing the converted file(s) will be in current directory under the name "til"`
+- Convert a single file, text files, and markdown files in a directory to html: `By default the ouput directory containing the converted file(s) will be in current directory under the name "til"`
 ```
 Text2StaticHtml <Inputpath>
 ```